When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Conclusion

 Beyond NGC~4258, all megamaser disk AGN require baselines extending beyond Earth-L2.
-Baselines reaching Earth-L4/L5 recover nearly all BHS-scale fringe spacings for the water maser sample.
-A handful of the brightest sources in the submm-mm have flux densities of $\gtrsim$10~mJy and resolving these sources may become feasible in the distant future.
+Baselines reaching Earth-L4/L5 recover nearly all BHS-scale fringe spacings for the water maser sample, but angular resolution alone does not establish imaging feasibility.
+Only a handful of the brightest sources in the submm-mm have $S_{230}\gtrsim10$~mJy~beam$^{-1}$.

-The relatively high flux of NGC~3079 makes this source accessible to instruments with modest sensitivity, and its disk geometry may be similar to that inferred for NGC~1068 from water-maser measurements \citep{Kondratko2005, Gallimore2024}.
-Although notably faint, NGC~1194 emerges as a particularly compelling target due to its distance, which may enable the inclusion of higher-order gravitational redshift corrections in water maser-based dynamical modeling \citep{Villaraos2022}.
+Although notably faint, NGC~1194 emerges as a particularly compelling target due to its distance, which may enable the inclusion of higher-order gravitational redshift corrections in dynamical modeling based on water masers \citep{Villaraos2022}.
+NGC~1068, interpreted alongside prospective BHS imaging, offers a complementary probe of magnetic geometry on parsec scales and of whether large-scale asymmetries arise from magnetic regulation of the inner accretion flow rather than purely from effects driven by spin or inclination \citep{Morishima2022, Gallimore2023, Gallimore2024}.
+The relatively high flux of NGC~3079 makes it accessible to instruments with modest sensitivity, and its disk geometry may be similar to that inferred for NGC~1068 from water maser measurements \citep{Kondratko2005, Gallimore2024}.
 NGC~4945 is a valuable laboratory for studying the interplay between edge-on AGN and starburst activity in highly obscured galactic environments \citep{Marconi2000, Spoon2003, Perez-Beaupuits2011, Emig2020}.
 Water masers in Circinus remain valuable for studying the interplay between nuclear outflow, inflow, and disk morphology \citep{Pesce2016, Greenhill2003, Hagiwara2021}.
-Last but not least, NGC~1068: when interpreted alongside prospective BHS imaging, the filamentary alignment, polarization structure, vertical displacement, and plasma-molecular offsets traced by the water masers in NGC~1068 provide a uniquely complementary probe of parsec-scale magnetic geometry, offering constraints on disk-outflow coupling and enabling tests of whether large-scale asymmetries arise from magnetic regulation of the inner accretion flow rather than purely from spin‐ or inclination‐driven effects \citep{Morishima2022, Gallimore2023, Gallimore2024}.

 \facilities{SMA, ALMA, VLA} \software{WM-AGN Analysis Code (\citealt{Burridge2026})}